'You're not on holiday': Chile's Pinera under pressure to declare national quarantine over coronavirus

 Fuad Chahin, the centrist Christian Democrat party president, said with Chile now at 434 known cases of the highly contagious respiratory illness since the start of the month, Pinera should follow neighboring Argentina’s example with a “total and immediate quarantine.”

-Pinera also came under fire from the head of the National College of Surgeons, Izkia Siches, who said without clear leadership, local authorities would inevitably make their own plans.
+Pinera also came under fire from the head of the National College of Surgeons, Izkia Siches, who said that without clear leadership, local authorities would inevitably make their own plans.
 “Measures have been lacking and the president is not engaging in dialogue,” she said.

-Pinera’s administration is already reeling from five months of intense social protests over inequality, which battered Chile’s infrastructure and economy and saw his popularity plummet to the lowest levels of any president since the Augusto Pinochet dictatorship ended in 1990.
+Pinera’s administration is already reeling from five months of intense protests over inequality, which battered Chile’s infrastructure and economy and saw his popularity plummet to the lowest levels of any president since the Augusto Pinochet dictatorship ended in 1990.

+Health Minister Jaime Manalich slammed local leaders calling for the national quarantine in an interview on television network Canal 24 Horas on Friday, saying the demands were driven by politics, populism and a lack of understanding.

+“What is being said is absurd, it’s a disproportionate measure,” Manalich said in the interview.

-On Friday afternoon, Interior Minister Gonzalo Blumel said the government had already taken measures - including the closure of cinemas, restaurants, bars and clubs on Friday - and would take more.
+Interior Minister Gonzalo Blumel said the government had already taken measures - including the closure of cinemas, restaurants, bars and clubs on Friday - and would take more.

 “The main thing is to adopt them when they are most effective to protect the population,” he said.